-The building surveillance camera systems currently in use were purchased prior to the passage of the ordinance and were fully funded at the time of purchase.
-The systems are in good condition overall with the exception of the police building system, and absent any unanticipated repair or maintenance costs, there will be no expenditures in the coming year.
+All of the building surveillance camera systems currently in use are in good condition overall with the exception of the police building system, and absent any unanticipated repair or maintenance costs, there will be no expenditures in the coming year.

-There currently are no requests for modification to the ordinance and no pending requests from any city departments for the purchase and/or use of any additional surveillance technology.
+There currently are no requests for modification to the ordinance and no pending requests from any city departments for the purchase and/or use of any additional surveillance. technology.